ninad-kul/ninad-kul/README.md

 - 👋 Hi, I’m Ninad Kulkarni
 - 👀 I’m interested in learning new things about Electronics and Computer Science
 - 🌱 I’m currently learning Python and Deep Learning
-- 💞️ I’m looking to collaborate on Projects on ML and DL
+- 💞️ I would love to collaborate with people having similar interests
 - 📫 How to reach me - ninadkul.music@gmail.com

 <!---